GuilhermeRossato/declarative-php/README.md

 # Declarative PHP

-A micro-framework for building declarative and static web applications in PHP
+A micro-framework for building declarative and static web applications in PHP.

-You can think of this framework as a ReactDOM without JSX, but for PHP developers.
+You can think of this framework as a ReactDOM without JSX for PHP developers.

-This framework works by creating dinamic elements through php classes that "flatten" into HTML.
+This framework works by creating dynamic elements declaratively through php classes that render into HTML.

 ## Getting started

-Usage is pretty straightforward:
+The element class constructor receives the tag name, the properties array and the contents as arguments:

 ```php
 use Rossato\Element;